minchulkim87/tmlinktools/README.md

 # markstattools

-Developed for/by IP Australia for the MARKSTAT project - an international trade mark dataset.
+Developed for/by IP Australia for the TM-Link project - an international trade mark dataset.

 ## Background